richardbiely/gaia-ecs/README.md

 });
 cb.Commit(); // after calling this all entities with position bellow zero get deleted
 ```
+If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when DEBUG mode is configured) the framework will assert letting you know you are using it in a wrong way.

 ## Chunk components
 Chunk component is a special kind of component which exists at most once per chunk.<br/>